TimvanSteenbergen/crowdfund/README.md

 Todos:
 - add authentication and make sure every Crowdfundraiser can modify her own crowdfundraiser.
+- style it
+- Donations: the best way is donors doing one payment where 99% is paid to the fundraiser bankaccount and 1 % to the crowdfund bankaccount
+- have a landing page per campaign
 - find a way to make each donation get split automatically between the fundraiser and 2% to crowdfund.
-- Create a seperate CreateCampaignPage
+- Done.
+Create a seperate CreateCampaignPage.